fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/kafka.md

 weight: 1
 ---

+You can use the Kafka message queue trigger to receive messages from Apache Kafka and process them via Fission Function.
+Kafka can be onpremise, hosted on Kubernetes with [Strimzi](https://strimzi.io/) or cloud based such as [Confluent Cloud](https://www.confluent.io/confluent-cloud/).

-This tutorial will demonstrate how to use a Kafka trigger to invoke a function.
+We demonstrate how to use a Kafka trigger to invoke a Fission function.
 We'll assume you have Fission and Kubernetes installed.
 If not, please head over to the [install guide]({{% ref "../../../installation/_index.en.md" %}}).
+Please install the [Keda Helm Chart](https://keda.sh/docs/latest/deploy/#helm) in your cluster for Fission Keda Kafka trigger to work.

 You will also need Kafka setup which is reachable from the Fission Kubernetes cluster.

 ## Installation

 If you want to setup Apache Kafka on the Kubernetes cluster, you can use the [information here](https://strimzi.io/docs/operators/latest/quickstart.html#proc-product-downloads-str).

+You can also use service like [Confluent Cloud](https://www.confluent.io/confluent-cloud/) to quickly setup Kafka and create required topics.

 ## Overview